gptune/HistoryDB-Web/README.md

 ## Note on user sign-up in the current test version

 - User sign-up: When a user signs-up, the Django application try to send an activation code to the user email.
 It requires the sender email login credentials which are not in this Github repository for security.
 So, you will not receive an activation code via email unless you add login credentials in a file.
 Instead, the Django application will show the user activation code in your terminal which is running "$ python manage.py runserver".
 You can use it to complete the sign-up.

+## Acknowledgement

+GPTune Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S.Dept. of Energy) and the University of California, Berkeley.
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit other to do so.